 The main pilgrimage starts only on reaching the footholds of Mount Kailash, which is quite an arduous task in itself.
 Once there, pilgrims go around the entire 52 kilometers of Mount Kailash’s circumference in order to complete the circumambulation of the sacred mountain peak.
 Doing so is said to absolve one of all their sins and bring good luck in their lives thereafter.
 However, no one ever sets foot on the mountain, for that is considered a sacrilege in all four religions.
 The journey around it usually takes around 3-4 days, with some of the more committed and faithful pilgrims completing the journey in under a day, which is an extremely laborious task.
 The pilgrimage ends with a dip in the sub-zero waters of Mansarovar Lake, and the pilgrim comes out a new and spiritually enlightened person out of the serene freshwater lake.

 About Manasarovar Lake

-Kailash Mountain is around 6,700 meters high, and is located in one of the most rugged and isolated parts of Himalayas.
-The weather conditions are extreme and the terrain is ruthlessly rugged, but still thousands of pilgrims take on the daunting task of completing the journey every year.
+Kailash Mountain is around 6,700 meters high and is located in one of the most rugged and isolated parts of Himalayas.
+The weather conditions are extreme and the terrain is ruthlessly rugged, but still, thousands of pilgrims take on the daunting task of completing the journey every year.
 The scenic views around the mountain ranges and the aesthetic beauty of the Mansarovar Lake are a true spectacle to witness.
-Stocked with their faith and the will to cleanse themselves of their sins, the pilgrims make this journey and achieve one-ness with the almighty in the process.
-The mountain peak is said to be the home of Lord Shiva, the destructor and regenerator of the universe, and in making the pilgrimage, pilgrimage indeed undergo the two processes both physically and mentally.
-They break their bodies to achieve good health, and destroy their sins to create a peaceful life.
+Stocked with their faith and the will to cleanse themselves of their sins, the pilgrims make this journey and achieve oneness with the Almighty in the process.
+The mountain peak is said to be the home of Lord Shiva, the destructor, and regenerator of the universe, and in making the pilgrimage, pilgrimage indeed undergoes the two processes both physically and mentally.
+They break their bodies to achieve good health and destroy their sins to create a peaceful life.